 Dan always keeps in mind that City budget and tax decisions have real impacts on individuals and businesses in our community.

-Over time, Dan has helped lead the council and staff toward a set of standardized budget documents that help to increase understanding and transparency of budget and tax decisions.
+CLEAR COMMUNICATION: Over time, Dan has helped lead the council and staff toward a set of standardized budget documents that help to increase understanding and transparency of budget and tax decisions.
 He is committed to continuously improving budget communications, public input, and transparency.
-A key partner in budgeting and financial decisions for the City is the new Finance Commission of citizen advisors.
+A key partner in budgeting and financial decisions for the City is the Finance Commission, made up of citizen advisors.